-Chapter 36 from the Ama audiobook
+Chapter 36 of Ama

 The woman helped Jason free himself from the barbed wire, then to his feet, and supported his balance as he hobbled away from Lee’s body and the screamer floating above.
 He couldn’t put any weight on his wounded leg so resorted to moving in small hops.
 He looked around as he moved and noticed the storm had lost most of its anger and the clouds of sand were settling.